Prospective students

 Our athletic training program has been continuously accredited since 1974 and transitioned to the master’s level in summer of 2016.
 That means you will join a large network of OSU athletic training alumni.

-2. Our students have a fantastic BOC pass rate and job placement.
+2. Our students have a strong BOC pass rate.

-Students graduating from OSU with an Athletic Training Degree are successful in passing the Board of Certification for the Athletic Trainer examination and securing jobs in athletic training.
+Students graduating from OSU with an athletic training degree are successful in passing the Board of Certification for the Athletic Trainer examination, a requirement for nearly all athletic training jobs.
 More details on the success of OSU students.

 You will gain hands-on, practical experiences at Division I (OSU), Division II (Western Oregon University), and high school athletic training clinical sites.